Higher and foundation tiers

 alkaline

 gas hydrogen is also released.
-The image below shows the typical reactions of lithium, sodium and potassium
+The image below shows the typical reactions of the first three alkali metals lithium, sodium and potassium

 with water.
 Enough heat is generated in these reactions with the